LowUp/Password_Manager/README.md

 # Password Manager
-This is a password manager that allows you to store your passwords in a secure database.
-The database must be a mysql database.
-You can use the password manager to generate strong passwords, encrypt, store, and retrieve whenever you need.
+This password manager lets you store your passwords in a secure database.
+The database must be a MySQL database.
+You can use the password manager to generate strong passwords, encrypt, store, and retrieve them whenever you need.

 ## Features
 The password manager has the following features: